geoserver/geoserver.github.io/_posts/2023-10-15-geoserver-2-24-0-released.md

 This release follows a [revised security policy](https://github.com/geoserver/geoserver/wiki/GSIP-220).
 Our existing "responsible disclosure policy" has been renamed, the practice is now called "coordinated vulnerability disclosure."
-Last year we enabled github private vulnerability reporting, we wil now use these facilities to issue CVE numbers.
+Last year we enabled GitHub private vulnerability reporting, we will now use these facilities to issue CVE numbers.

 > **Coordinated vulnerability disclosure**
 >